klonuo/scite-python-apis/README.md

-These are API files for extending [SciTE](http://www.scintilla.org/SciTE.html) text editor, with autocomplete and calltip definitions, for some of my favorite Python packages.
+These are ".api" files for extending [SciTE](http://www.scintilla.org/SciTE.html) text editor, with autocomplete and calltip definitions, for some of my favorite Python packages.

 Archives contain two files inside: <u>regular</u> - which uses SciTE 3.0.4. feature of escape characters in calltip definitions (multi-line), and <u>lite</u> - which can be used with previous SciTE versions, and provides one line function description

 ### Usage

-Locate SciTE's `python.properties` file, and point `api.*.py=` property to the path of API files.
+Locate SciTE's `python.properties` file, and point `api.*.py=` property to the path of ".api" files.
 For example:

 ```
 api.$(file.patterns.py)=$(SciteUserHome)/.local/share/scite/api/python.api;\